OksAvch/designPatternsLab/module1/README.md

 # Simple authorization server project

-- User access rights and access limitations the resources are stored in config file: resources/config.yml
+- User access rights and access limitations to resources are stored in config file: `resources/config.yml`
+- To check how code works please execute tests `SessionManagerTest.java`.